sidney-eliot/3d-artists-handbook/content/zbrush.md

 ## 👤Check Silhouette
-Open Thumbnail Window and Turn on Silhouette `Preferences > Thumbnail` or switch to the `Flat Color` MatCap (SubTools need PolyPaint for this to work properly).
+Open Thumbnail Window and Turn on Silhouette `Preferences > Thumbnail` or switch to the `Flat Color` MatCap (SubTools need polypaint for this to work properly).

 ## 🎨Poly Paint

->[!example]- PolyPaint resources (videos)
+>[!example]- Polypaint resources (videos)
+><div style="text-align: center;">
 >
 >**Polypainting/ Material Painting**
 ><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eQ7B3Y4aGZY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

->[!info] About PolyPaint
+>[!info] About polypaint
 >
->- Resolution of mesh affects resolution of PolyPaint
+>- Resolution of mesh affects resolution of polypaint
->- Clicking the brush icon beside the SubTool will toggle the PolyPaint (Colorize) of that SubTool.
+>- Clicking the brush icon beside the SubTool will toggle the polypaint (Colorize) of that SubTool.
 Shift clicking the icon will do that for all SubTools
->- If the SubTool has no Polypaint on it or PolyPaint is disabled for that SubTool, then the SubTool will adjust to the currently selected color
+>- If the SubTool has no polypaint on it or polypaint is disabled for that SubTool, then the SubTool will adjust to the currently selected color
->- A SubTool can't be PolyPainted on, before it has been filled with a base color
+>- A SubTool can't be polypainted on, before it has been filled with a base color
->- DynaMesh will not remove PolyPaint **as long as the paint is visible**, it will however remove all materials
+>- DynaMesh will not remove polypaint **as long as the paint is visible**, it will however remove all materials
->- ZRemesher will completely remove PolyPaint and materials
+>- ZRemesher will completely remove polypaint and materials
->- Unlike PolyPaint, Material Paint can either be or not be on a face, which makes material transitions rough.
+>- Unlike polypaint, Material Paint can either be or not be on a face, which makes material transitions rough.
 To reduce this issue: Hide transitions, increase mesh detail or turn on Render Materials Blend-Radius
 >- To-Do: Figure out how reprojection plays with poly paint

 ### Working With Color